codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a magician who has lost their magic?
-Ian.
+Did you hear the one about the giant pickle?
+He was kind of a big dill.

 ## Daily Trivia

-HTML is what type of language?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Scripting Language
+ 1. Kibibyte
- 2. Macro Language
+ 2. Kelobyte
- 3. Programming Language
+ 3. Kilobyte
- 4. Markup Language
+ 4. Kylobyte

 <details>
   <summary>Answer</summary>
-  Markup Language
+  Kibibyte
 </details>